Create and Manage an Organization

 + next to your avatar and select

-Confirm by clicking the green
+Confirm by clicking

-You are then directed to the organization's dashboard.
+You're now directed to the organization's dashboard.

 The organization's dashboard gives you an overview of the organization: